-The curd grains are molded and will then be pressed.
-After an average resting period of 15 hours, the Mini Babybel® cheeses will be wrapped in a wax coating designed to protect and conserve them.
+The curd grains are molded and will then be pressed, then, the Mini Babybel® cheeses will be wrapped in a wax coating designed to protect and conserve them.

 The milk and cream are mixed and then pasteurized.
 Lactic ferments, dairy proteins, emulsifying salts, and a pinch of salt and milk calcium are added to the mix.